Water, Sanitation and Hygiene Facilitator

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-WASH facilitators work with the water and sanitation Technical Municipal Area (“ATM”) and local Health Centers/Posts.
+WASH facilitators work with the Technical Municipal Area (“ATM”) and local Health Centers/Posts.
 In collaboration with the ATM, WASH Facilitators build strong working relationships with the local water committees and train them to increase their capacity in administration, operation and maintenance of the water and sanitation services.
-At local health center/posts WASH Facilitators work with the environmental health personnel or the health promotion area to strengthen sanitation education training in households and schools.
+At local health centers/posts, WASH Facilitators work with the environmental health personnel or the health promotion area to strengthen sanitation education training in households and schools.
 This work could include maintaining water treatment systems, building latrines, and teaching proper hand washing techniques.

 • Experience in teaching/facilitation with adults

 • Experience in coaching adults in adopting new behaviors

 • Experience in potable water/sanitation systems and health education

 • Experience in construction, masonry, carpentry or plumbing or similar; home repair and remodeling, etc.

 • Experience working with Habitat for Humanity